Temple mound, as shown in the Teran

 used is unknown, but we know it was built at what was then

-point in time, that structure and other remains were covered
+the natural ground level.
+After some 200 years, that structure and other remains were covered

 over by the erection of the first mound platform.
 The classic